 How can we help?

 Our team can assist landlords and tenants alike with all aspects of the residential possession process.
-For more information or advice, please contact Emily Thorp at email@example.com or Mike Hansom at firstname.lastname@example.org .
-Alternatively, you may call them on 01225 462871.
+For more information or advice, please contact Mike Hansom at firstname.lastname@example.org.
+Alternatively, you may call him on 01225 462871.